0xmetropolis/metro-docs/blog/2022-10-14-pod-page-url/index.md

 ## Changed

 - Pod page URL handling is improved.
 Previously, users could enter a pod's ENS name (for example, `metropolis.pod.xyz`) into their browser's address bar to visit the pod page (https://metropolis.pod.xyz).
 This still works, but the user will be now redirected to `pod.xyz/<pod-name>` (for example, https://pod.xyz/metropolis).
+- With the deprecation of Rinkeby, we redeployed our contracts on Goerli.
+You can find the Goerli contract addresses [here](https://docs.metropolis.space/docs/smart-contracts/metropolis-contracts).

+## Fixed

+- Pod metadata and NFT images in social link previews.